BrainInBlack/TwitchStreaker/README.md

 ID | Description
 ---|------------
-Subs | Current amount of Subs in the Streak
-SubsLeft | Amount of Subs left for the next Streak Streak | Current amount of Streaks
+Goal | Amount of Subs needed per Streak
-Goal | Amount of Subs needed to complete the current Streak
+Subs | Current amount of Subs in the current Streak SubsLeft | Amount of Subs needed to complete the current Streak Streak | Current Streaks

 None of those ID's are required and can be placed anywhere in the document, in case of the default design we're only using ```Subs```, ```Streak``` and ```Goal```.
 Here a few examples: